Thank you for showing an interest in the Music Society’s bursary scheme. It is vital that you read all of this information before applying.

 In order to be considered for The University of York Music Society Lessons Bursary, you must fill in the form on the Application page.

-If you are shortlisted, you will be invited to an informal audition in Week 2 of Spring Term 2019, arranged for a mutually convenient time.
+If you are shortlisted, you will be invited to an informal audition at some point in the Autumn Term.
 For the audition, you will be required to play or sing one piece of your choosing.
 The Music Society can provide an accompanist.
 There will be no other tests.
 A relaxed interview will follow.

-The Music Society may choose to award a selection of candidates a smaller amount totalling £500.
+The Music Society may choose to award a selection of candidates a smaller amount.

-Applications are requested by 4pm on Friday 11th January 2019 (Week 1 of Spring Term).
+Applications are requested by 4pm on Friday 11th October 2019 (Week 2 of Autumn Term).
 Applications received after this time may not be considered.